Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 Everything should be made as simple as possible, but not simpler.

-In the spirt of keeping it simple, RLGY's stock struggled mightily for three reasons.
+In the spirit of keeping it simple, RLGY's stock struggled mightily for three reasons.

-- Covid-19 fears: (think high unemployment, lower real estate transaction, lower sales velocity)
+- COVID-19 fears: (think high unemployment, lower real estate transaction, lower sales velocity)

-- High debt levels: (as of March 31, 2020, the company had $628 million of cash, and long term debt of $4 billion including $803 million of short term debt)
+- High debt levels: (as of March 31, 2020, the company had $628 million of cash and long-term debt of $4 billion including $803 million of short-term debt)

 Let's address these hurdles in chronological order:

-Covid-19 Fears
+COVID-19 Fears

-In a nutshell, I would argue that the real estate market is about to enter a 'renaissance period', as Covid-19 will prove the catalyst for more supply to come onto the market (as many major markets have been supply starved for years now) and there will be major migration patterns away from cities back to suburban locales.
+In a nutshell, I would argue that the real estate market is about to enter a 'renaissance period', as COVID-19 will prove the catalyst for more supply to come onto the market (as many major markets have been supply starved for years now) and there will be major migration patterns away from cities back to suburban locales.
 Retirees might consider listing and downsizing and moving closer to their families.
 This movement creates transaction volume.
 Remember, Realogy makes its money based on transactions, so more volume and higher selling prices equals major operating leverage and earnings power.
 Plus mortgage rates are super low, which is supportive of activity.
-If my hunch is right about this coming 'real estate renaissance', which is completely counter intuitive to first level thinkers, readers are going to make a lot of money on this bet.
+If my hunch is right about this coming 'real estate renaissance', which is completely counterintuitive to first level thinkers, readers are going to make a lot of money on this bet.

 Check out this juicy commentary from RLGY's Q1 2020 earnings conference call: Can you say leading indicator?